-2. Master of Jurisprudence (MJ) in Health Law or Corporate and Business Law

-In order to receive the MJ degree in either Health Law or Corporate and Business Law from the Law School, a student must satisfy the following requirements:
+- 1. Master of Jurisprudence (MJ) in Health Law or Corporate and Business Law and General Master of Jurisprudence (MJ) with Concentration in Global Financial and Cyber Crimes In order to receive the MJ degree in either Health Law or Corporate and Business Law or the General MJ degree with concentration in Global Financial and Cyber Crimes from the Law School, a student must satisfy the following requirements: - a.

-- a.
 Academic Credits.
-A student must earn 29 academic credits.
-All courses must be graded A through F; graduate students may not take courses on a pass/fail basis, unless the Assistant Dean approves a course that is offered only on that basis.
-Credits obtained in the MJ program are not transferable to the JD program. - b.
+A student must earn 30 academic credits.
+All courses must be graded A through F; graduate students may not take courses on a pass/fail basis, unless the Assistant Dean approves a course that is offered only on that basis. - b.
 Required Courses.
 All students must complete the required courses for their curriculum track.
-The curriculum is subject to change based on student enrollment rates. - c.
+The curriculum is subject to change at the discretion of the Assistant Dean. - c.
 Transfer Credits.
-At the Assistant Dean's discretion, a candidate for the MJ Law degree may transfer credits for courses taken at an institution if the courses were completed with a grade of C or better; and the work was completed no earlier than three years prior to the date of matriculation for the graduate degree at Widener University Delaware Law School.
+At the Assistant Dean's discretion, a candidate for the MJ degree may transfer credits for courses taken at another institution if the courses were completed with a grade of C or better; and the work was completed no earlier than five years prior to the date of matriculation for the graduate degree at Widener University Delaware Law School.
 The Assistant Dean's decision to grant or deny transfer credit is not appealable.
 No more than six hours of transfer credits can count toward the MJ degree.
-Transfer grades will not be counted in computing the student's cumulative grade point average. - d.
+Transfer grades will not be counted in computing the student's cumulative grade point average.
+Credits obtained in the MJ program are not transferable to the LLM or JD programs. - d.
 Grade Point Average Requirements.
-The MJ degree is awarded only if the student has a cumulative grade point average of 2.0 or greater. - e.
+A cumulative grade point average of 2.0 or greater is required for the award of the MJ degree. - e.
 Passing Required Courses.
 A student must earn a C or above in each required course.
 A student who receives a C- or below will be required to retake and pass the course(s) in order to graduate.
 A student will only be permitted to repeat a required course one time.
 Passing required courses is not a prerequisite to progression to the next semester, however, if a student fails a course which is a prerequisite for an advanced course, the student must successfully complete the prerequisite course before taking the advanced course.